shariq1989/cookbook/content/recipe/pickled_onions.md

 #### How can I use pickled onions?

-Use pickled onions to dress up tacos, sandwiches, bean dishes, and salads, or use them as a side to go along with BBQ pulled meats.
+Use pickled onions to dress up all sorts of Mexican dishes, like tacos or burritos.
+You can also add them to sandwiches, bean dishes, soups, pitas, and salads, or use them as a side to go along with BBQ pulled meats.

 ### DIRECTIONS: STEP-BY-STEP